cxt106/PythonImagingBasic/README.md

 # PythonImagingBasic
-code and data for Basic Image Analysis in Python class
+code and data for 'Basic Image Analysis with Python' class

-This workshop will cover the basics of image analysis using Python.
-It will be geared toward users with low-to-moderate experience working with interactive-mode languages (e.g., Python, R, MATLAB), but even beginners will be able to follow along with the provided tutorial code.
-Students will learn how to interactively explore their image data in the context of a Jupyter Notebook.
+This workshop covers the basics of image analysis using Python.
+It is geared toward those with low-to-moderate programming experience, but beginners should be able to follow along with the provided tutorial code.
+Students will learn how to interactively explore their image data with a Jupyter Notebook.
 The workshop will cover image file management, basic processing such as rescaling and filtering, and basic analytical techniques such as image segmentation and fluorescence colocalization.